The Revelation of Saint John the Divine

 14 Then I saw a white cloud, and seated on the cloud was someone like the Son of Man.
 He had a gold crown on his head and a sharp sickle in his hand.

-If you know anyone interested in receiving Free Bible lessons, let me know.
+Email us at [email protected] if you know anyone interested in receiving Free Bible lessons.

 Application thought for the day:

-What does this teach us about God's wrath and how does it apply to you?
+What does this teach us about God's wrath and how it applies to you?

-What does this teach us about God's wrath and how does it apply to you?
+What does this teach us about God's wrath and how it applies to you?